Sedimentologists study soil, sand and sediment of dry and wet land to extract data useful to industry and academic study.

 What Is the Job Demand for Sedimentologists?

-This is a growing area with an expected job growth between 2014 and 2024 of 10%.
+This is a growing area with an expected job growth of 7% between 2020 and 2030.
 The reason for this is the increased specialization required in the oil and gas industry as petrochemicals become increasingly difficult to find and access.
-Also, the growing need for environmental protection in light of the oil and gas industry's shifting priorities means that geoscientists will also increasingly work in conservation and restoration.
-This demand could change depending on government legislation introduced during the 2017-2020 administration.
+Also, the growing need for environmental protection in light of the oil and gas industry's shifting priorities means that geoscientists will also increasingly work in conservation and restoration.*

 What Are the Education Requirements to Become a Sedimentologist?